qiaoyuet/Impact-of-Biosolids-Mirror-Repo/Rscript/initial_soil_script.md

     ##            value
     ## value -0.9843717

-> S550: why use melt function here? only tapply gives the same result.
-> But not sur about the process!

-> S550: We might have to do a Spearman correlation (it's an option
-> inside the cor() function), because one of the variables is ordinal.

 MWD and Plant Cover Value seem to have a strong negative correlation which is strange because we expect to see at least a positive